-Thank you for volunteering to serve as an EER for El Camino College and congratulations on taking the updated EER training!
+Thank you for volunteering to serve as an EER for El Camino College and updated EER training!
 Your training is valid for the next 12 months.
-In order to be eligible to serve as an EER, you will need to complete this 60-question quiz and earn a score of 90% or higher (56 questions correct).
+In on you will need to complete this 60-question quiz and earn a score of 90% (

 This is not a timed test.
-Please take your time as you go through these questions and think about what was discussed in training.
-Once you have completed the quiz and submitted your answers, the TDI Office will receive the results and you will be eligible to serve as an EER.
-In the event you do not receive a passing score, you will have one additional opportunity to test within a 6 month period.
+Please take your time as you go through these quidiscussed in training.
+Once you have completed the quiz and submitted receive the results and you will be eligible to serve as an EER.
+In the ever you will have one additional opportunity to re-take the test.

-Once you click on the link below, use your El Camino College email address to log into Google.
-It will take you to the ECC login page.
-From there, you can take the quiz.

-- Take your time.

-- Read the questions carefully.

-- Use what you have learned in the training.

-- You need to earn a 90% or higher (54 Qs correct).

-You will receive an email with your score for your records.
-From: jcishikawa@elcamino.edu <jcishikawa@elcamino.edu> Sent: Tuesday, June 28, 2022 10:04 AM To: @elcamino.edu> Subject: [EXTERNAL]Score released: 2022 EER post-training quiz
+Once you submit, you will receive an email with your score for your records.

+From: jcishikawa@elcamino.edu <jcishikawa@elcamino.edu>

+Sent: Tuesday, June 28, 2022 10:04 AM

+To: @elcamino.edu>

+Subject: [EXTERNAL]Score released: 2022 EER post-training quiz

-FOR Example 2022 EER post-training quiz.
+Your score has been released for 2022 EER post-training quiz.
 Thank you for taking the 2022 EER post-training quiz.
 Here are your results.
-2022 EER post-training quiz 56 / 60
+2022 EER post-training quiz